mlx-graphs/mlx-graphs/docs/source/index.rst

 - Fast GNN training and inference on Apple Silicon ``MLX-graphs`` has been designed to run *fast* on Apple Silicon chips.
 All GNN operations fully leverage the GPU and CPU hardware of Macs thanks to the efficient low-level primitives available within the MLX core library.
-Initial benchmarks shows an up to 10x speed improvement with respect to other frameworks.
+Initial benchmarks show an up to 10x speed improvement with respect to other frameworks on large datasets.
 - Scalability to large graphs
    With unified memory architecture, objects live in a shared memory accessible by both the CPU and GPU.
    This setup allows Macs to leverage their entire memory capacity for storing graphs.